At a Glance

 DPT Application Deadlines

-Applications are accepted year-round, however, to ensure consideration for the February start date, completed applications should be received by October 1.
+The Department of Physical Therapy works on a rolling admissions basis.
+Applications are accepted year-round, but to ensure consideration for the February start date, completed applications must be received by October 1.

 The university graduate and program admission requirements below must be met before an application is considered complete.